Critical Thinking in Nursing

 Surface hidden assumptions in patient care plans and identify which ones need verification.

-Perfect for: Complex patient cases, care conferences
+Perfect for: Complex patient cases, care conferences, discharge planning

 Devil's Advocate for Decision-Making